Did You Experience Retaliation in the Workplace After Whistleblowing? Call Us Today!

 Any opposition that you take to being mistreated is protected activity.
 Any assistance or evidence you give in an investigation into the misdeeds of a co-worker is also protected.
 If you have been demoted, fired, reassigned, had your pay reduced, or the terms and conditions of your employment changed, you can make a case for retaliation.

 You cannot be fired for submitting a complaint about harassment or discrimination in the workplace.
 Nor can your employer institute any other actions that may be materially adverse to you.
 If you have been mistreated or witnessed mistreatment in the workplace, if you know for a fact that your employer is in violation of labor rules and regulations, or you know of some other misdeeds perpetrated by your employer, you are protected under federal whistleblower laws and cannot be retaliated against.

 In addition to racial discrimination and sexual harassment, you can report the following illegal behavior without fear of reprisals:

 - Violation of health and safety laws

 How Your Lawyer Can Help You Fight Back

-If you believe you have been retaliated against for your complaint, then you should hire a Los Angeles workplace lawyer.
-A Los Angeles Workplace Lawyer will sit down with and have you recall the events and circumstances that led to your situation.
-The employment retaliation attorney Los Angeles you hired will gather all the ready evidence that is available about your case.
-Your Employment Retaliation Attorney Los Angeles will also launch an independent investigation into it.
+If you believe you have been retaliated against for your complaint, then you should pursue legal representation.
+A Los Angeles workplace lawyer will sit down with and have you recall the events and circumstances that led to your situation.
+The attorney you hired will gather all the ready evidence that is available about your case.
+Your employment retaliation attorney in Los Angeles will also launch an independent investigation into it.

-The main aim of Los Angeles workplace retaliation lawyers is to help Resolve Such Conflicts in ways that benefit their clients.
-Los Angeles workplace retaliation lawyers help their clients recover the following damages:
+The main goal of retaliation lawyers is to help resolve such conflicts in ways that benefit their clients.
+They can help clients recover the following damages: